-Our Articles of Incorporation currently provide that we have a classified board of directors divided into three classes, Class I, Class II and Class III, with the term of office of each class to expire after three years and with the directors of each class to be elected by the stockholders at the third annual meeting of stockholders following the annual meeting at which such class of directors was elected.
+Our Articles of Incorporation currently provide that we have a staggered board of directors divided into three classes, with the term of office of each class to expire after three years and with the directors of each class to be elected by the stockholders at the third annual meeting of stockholders following the annual meeting at which such class of directors was elected.

 In light of evolving corporate governance practice and in order to evaluate suitability of each director on a regular basis, the Board considers that it is advisable to declassify itself so that the board of directors is comprised of one class of directors with directors serving a one-year term of office.
-Accordingly, the Board has approved an amendment to the Articles of Incorporation to declassify the Board (the "Declassification Amendment") and has recommended that the Declassification Amendment be approved by our stockholders at this Annual Meeting.
+Accordingly, the Board has approved such amendment to the Articles of Incorporation (the "Declassification Amendment") and has recommended that the Declassification Amendment be approved by our stockholders at this Annual Meeting.
 A copy of the Amendment is set forth in Appendix A hereto.

 If the Declassification Amendment is adopted and approved by our stockholders at this Annual Meeting, promptly following the completion of the Annual Meeting, we will file a certificate of amendment to the Articles of Incorporation with the Secretary of State of the State of Nevada.
-Declassification of our Board would result in the Board being fully declassified and all directors standing for annual elections commencing with our 2020 annual meeting of stockholders.
-If approved by our stockholders at this Annual Meeting, the Declassification Amendment will change the existing terms of directors elected prior to or at this Annual Meeting.
-Accordingly, the terms for directors previously elected at our 2017 and 2018 annual meetings of stockholders, as well as the director nominees elected at this Annual Meeting, would expire at our 2020 annual meeting of stockholders.
-If the Declassification Amendment is adopted and approved, each of the directors elected at our 2020 annual meeting of stockholders will be elected for a one-year term expiring at our 2021 annual meeting of stockholders.
-In all cases, each director will hold office until the annual meeting for the year in which his or her term expires and until his or her successor has been duly elected and qualified, subject, however, to such director's earlier death, resignation, retirement, disqualification or removal.
-Under the Nevada Revised Statutes, as amended (the "NRS"), any director selected to fill a vacancy on our Board due to a director's resignation will hold office for the remainder of the term of office of the resigning director.
+Declassification of our Board would commence with the election of the directors at the next annual meeting of our stockholders and would result in the Board being fully declassified (and all directors standing for annual elections) commencing with such annual meeting.
+If approved by our stockholders at the Annual Meeting, the Declassification Amendment will change the existing terms of directors elected prior to this Annual Meeting.
+Accordingly, the terms for directors previously elected at our 2017 and 2018 annual meetings of stockholders, as well as the director nominees elected at the Annual Meeting, will expire at our 2020 annual meeting of stockholders.
+If the Declassification Amendment is adopted and approved, each of the directors elected at the next annual meeting of our stockholders will be elected for a one-year term expiring at our 2021 annual meeting of stockholders.
+In all cases, each director will hold office until his or her successor is duly elected and qualified or until his or her earlier death, resignation, retirement, disqualification or removal.
+Under the Nevada Revised Statutes (the "NRS"), any director selected to fill a vacancy on our Board due to a director's resignation will hold office for the remainder of the term of office of the resigning director.
 If the stockholders do not approve the Declassification Amendment, the Board will remain classified and the directors will continue to serve three-year terms.